-There have been no material changes and commitments affecting the financial position ofthe Company which have occurred between the end of the Financial Year of the Company towhich the financial statements relate and the date of this report.
+There have been no material changes and commitments affecting the financial position ofthe Company which have occurred between the end of the financial year of your Company towhich the financial statements relate and the date of this report.

 PROMOTER GROUP SHAREHOLDING

-During the year under review there were various instances of acquisitions as well astransfer of shares amongst the Promoter / Promoters Group of your Company resultingin increase of your Companys Promoter / Promoters Group shareholding by 1.35percent from 73.60 percent to 74.95 percent.
-The aggregate shareholding of Promoter / Promoters Group of your Company as on 31st March 2016 is as follows:
+During the year under review there were no instances of acquisitions as well astransfer of shares amongst the Promoter / Promoters' Group of your Company resulting inany change in Company's Promoter / Promoters' Group shareholding.
+The aggregateshareholding of Promoter / Promoters' Group of your Company as on 31st March 2018 is asfollows:

-TRANSFER TO INVESTOR EDUCATION AND PROTECTION FUND (IEPF)
+TRANSFER OF DIVIDEND AND SHARES TO INVESTOR EDUCATION AND PROTECTION FUND (IEPF)

 BUSINESS OUTLOOK AND FUTURE PLANS